BESSER-PEARL/B-OCL-Interpreter/README.md

 Dependencies
 ************
-BOCL depends on BESSER for parsing the OCL constraints and providing a concrete syntax tree (CST) to evaluation.
+BOCL depends on BESSER for parsing the OCL constraints and providing a concrete syntax tree (CST) to evaluate.
 The latest stable version of BESSER is available in the Python Package Index (PyPi) and can be installed using

     $ pip install besser